fluid-queue/fluid-queue/README.md

 ## How do I use this?

+### Docker instructions

-You need to have docker engine and docker-compose installed on the system for this to work.
+You need to have docker engine installed on the system for this to work.

 First, you must clone the project.
 Either download the source or run the following command: